 Ideally, your WordPress website should load less than 5 seconds if it’s fast.
 This takes into account everything being fully loaded.
 The key is to keep the content on the page small in size and to remove elements that are cumbersome to load.
 By doing so you can maximise your WordPress speed to capture sales or greater interest in your business.

 Why is your website slow?

 It is usually a combination of things that cause your website page load time to lag, but some of the biggest culprits include:

 3. The speed of your server: the speed of your web host server can make a difference, but change this after you have optimised your site every other way.
-There are other things you need to consider with your host that are significant like the level of support they provide, site performance and downtime for instance, before making a change.
+There are other things you need to consider with your host that is significant like the level of support they provide, site performance, and downtime for instance, before making a change.

 4. Image size: reduce or compress images before loading them to your site because large image files take time to load and are not necessary for your WordPress website.